Last updated : 22/11/2022

-The Republic of Kabardino – Balkaria (Кабардино-Балкария in Russian) is named after its two main ethnic groups, Kabards and Balkars, ethnically and politically divided.
+The Republic of Kabardino – Balkaria (Кабардино-Балкария in Russian) is named after its two main ethnic groups, the Kabards and Balkars, ethnically and politically divided.

 Kabards are Circassians and form the majority, whereas Balkars are Turkic who wish to have their own republic.

-Today, even though there are still rivalries betweens ethnic groups, the situation is stable and as a tourist you are unlikely to experience any troubles there.
+Often discribed unstable, Kabardino – Balkaria had attacks linked to the Chechen war in 2000’s, violences toward the local government in 2010, but today, even though there are still rivalries betweens ethnic groups, the situation is stable and as a tourist you are unlikely to experience any troubles there.

 On the bright side, Kabardino – Balkaria is home to the highest mountain in Europe : Mount Elbrus.
 There are breathtaking mountain views all around with plenty of glaciers and waterfalls.